canonical/kafka-operator/docs/explanation/cryptography.md

 ## Resource checksums

-Charmed Apache Kafka and Charmed Apache ZooKeeper operators use pinned revisions of their respective snaps to provide reproducible and secure environments.
+Charmed Apache Kafka uses pinned snap to provide reproducible and secure environments.

-The [Charmed Apache Kafka snap](https://snapstore.io/charmed-kafka) and [Charmed Apache ZooKeeper snap](https://snapstore.io/charmed-zookeeper) package the Apache Kafka and Apache ZooKeeper workloads, respectively, along with the necessary dependencies and utilities for operator lifecycle management.
+The [Charmed Apache Kafka snap](https://snapstore.io/charmed-kafka) packages the Apache Kafka workload along with the necessary dependencies and utilities for operator lifecycle management.
-For details on the contents of these snaps, refer to the `snapcraft.yaml` file in the source code: [Charmed Apache Kafka snap contents](https://github.com/canonical/charmed-kafka-snap/blob/3/edge/snap/snapcraft.yaml) and [Charmed Apache ZooKeeper snap contents](https://github.com/canonical/charmed-zookeeper-snap/blob/3/edge/snap/snapcraft.yaml).
+For details on the contents of the snap, refer to the `snapcraft.yaml` file in the source code: [Charmed Apache Kafka snap contents](https://github.com/canonical/charmed-kafka-snap/blob/4/edge/snap/snapcraft.yaml).

-Every artefact included in the snaps is verified against its SHA-256 or SHA-512 checksum after download.
+Every artefact included in the snap is verified against its SHA-256 or SHA-512 checksum after download.

 ## Sources verification

 Charmed Apache Kafka sources are stored in:

 * GitHub repositories for snaps, rocks and charms
-* Launchpad repositories for the Apache Kafka and Apache ZooKeeper upstream fork used for building their respective distributions
+* Launchpad repositories for the Apache Kafka upstream fork for building the source

 ### Launchpad